lpego/mzb-suite/README.md

 - [ ] Add original image file name as a separate column in all outputs `csv`
 - [ ] Add options to provide multiple px/mm conversion rates, one for each image (i.e. parse `csv` file as dictionary to pass as arguments)
 - [ ] Add module for evaluations, and for generating plots
-- [ ] Change scale exclusion parameter in `configs` & documentation so that you select square where scale is to exclude, instead of selecting the pixels to keep in the image
+- [x] Change scale exclusion parameter in `configs` & documentation so that you select square where scale is to exclude, instead of selecting the pixels to keep in the image

 ### General
-- [ ] Move taxonomy file location onto running parameters from configuration file
+- [x] Move taxonomy file location onto running parameters from configuration file
 - [ ] Clean unused workflow `sh` files and comments within them
 - [x] `worflows/full_pipeline_custom.sh` has no execute permission in repo
 - [ ] Reduce images in example dataset
 - [ ] Set up push mirror GitLab → GitHub (without LFS files)
-- [ ] Renku workflows for the different modules (or add `renku run` ... in front of command in `sh` scripts)
+- [ ] Renku workflows for the different modules (or add `renku run` ... in front of command in `sh` scripts) --> not sure about this one (yet)

 ### Functionality and data
 - [ ] Double check that excluding the millimetre/colour scale in images works properly